rehierl/abstract-properties-code/readme.md

 scopes (Hs), and isomorphic to a hierarchy of length values (Hlen).

-Note that Hrs and Hs are both families of sets of nodes, each of which has specific characterisitcs.
+Note that Hrs and Hs are both families of sets of nodes, each of which has specific characteristics.
 The only difference is that Hrs is formed by replacing each rooted path in Hrp by the set of nodes it holds, while Hs is formed by replacing each pre-order trace by the set of nodes in the corresponding induced subtree.